GSinghh/MERN-Workout-Tracker/README.md

    `MONGO_URI`:  MongoDB Database URL <br>
    `PORT`:  Port number to start the server on <br>
    `SECRET`: Used to sign JSON Web Token
+6. Once all the enviroment variables are set, you can start up the backend with: <br>
+   `npm run start`
+7. There are multiple files in the frontend folder (Home.js, useSignup.js, useLogin.js), each of these files makes a fetch request.
+Within this request, the url will need to be changed to either localhost, if you plan on hosting on your computer,  or the url for where your backend is hosted.
+8. The frontend should then be ready, you can start it up with: <br>
+`npm run start`
+9. Enjoy!